GINGER-HSPH/AAU-Training-2019/README.md

 ----------------------------------------------------------------------------------------------------------------------------

 We have designed this website to provide you with materials that you will need prior to and during the course.
-Please note that some sections on linked pages may be blank as materials will be updated as the course progresses.
+Please note that some sections on linked pages, such as the course materials page, may be blank as materials will be updated as the course progresses.

 #### Below you will find links to the following: